--> Sayadasite: THE SILVER BOX BY JOHN GALSWORTHY

 John Galsworthy (1867-1933) was educated at Harrow and studied law at New College, Oxford.
 He travelled widely and at the age of twenty-eight began to write, at first for his own amusement.

 Meanwhile he had written a considerable number of novels, short stories, and plays.
-The Forsyte Saga was continued y the three volumes of A Modern Comedy, The White Monkey (1924), The Silver Spoon (1926), Swan Song (1928), and its two interludes A Silent Wooing and Passersby (1927).
+The Forsyte Saga was continued by the three volumes of A Modern Comedy, The White Monkey (1924), The Silver Spoon (1926), Swan Song (1928), and its two interludes A Silent Wooing and Passersby (1927).
 To these should be added On Forsyte Change (1930), a collection of short stories.

 THEME